Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 type(station_hel_kaivo[2])  # The station latitude
 ```

-Note that although it is possible to have different types of data in a Python list, you are encouraged to create lists containing the same data types.
+Note that although it is possible to have different types of data in a Python list, you are generally encouraged to create lists containing the same data types.
 Data science workflows are often built around handling collections of data of the same type and having multiple data types in a list may cause problems for software you are trying to use.

 ### Adding and removing values from lists

 Finally, we can add and remove values from lists to change their lengths.
 Let’s consider that we no longer want to include the first value in the `station_names` list.
-Since we have not seen that list in a bit, let's first print it out.
+Since we have not seen that `list` in a bit, let's first print it out.

 ```python
 station_names